-- drive continuous improvement, improve CASA's governance and reduce the potential for impediments to innovation and economic harm; - 4.
-Training pathways to ensure the ongoing availability of skills and competencies for the sector by dealing with student support programs, duplication between government agencies, better outcomes for trainees and reduced cost and complexity for industry; - 5.
+- 4. Training pathways to ensure the ongoing availability of skills and competencies for the sector by dealing with student support programs, duplication between government agencies, better outcomes for trainees and reduced cost and complexity for industry; - 5.
 Airports and infrastructure facilities and policy to support General Aviation flight and ground-based activities for all aspects of the sector; - 6.
 Airspace for GA operations, to address equitable airspace access and support new technologies, national security, safety and operational efficiency; - 7.
-Aviation design, manufacture and export to capitalise on Australia's proven innovation to create jobs and compete in international markets by identifying and removing unecessary red tape while championing the potential of the industry to grow significantly while providing national capability enhancements and sustainable jobs; and - 8.
+Aviation design, manufacture and export to capitalise on Australia's proven innovation to create jobs and compete in international markets by identifying and removing unecessary red tape while championing the potenital of the industry to grow significantly while providing national capability enhancements and sustainable jobs; and - 8.
 Early adoption of technology and a facilitation process to support, extend and leverage Australia's aircraft engineering, research and development capabilities, fostering innovation and realising economic, environmental and social benefits that reach beyond the sector.